Posted on :: 473 Words :: Tags: , , ,

-I will explain how to connect to a remote OS to VSCode.
-The remote OS will be a ubuntu server in a AWS instance that, in my case, will be used to run lightweight ml models.
+I will explain how to connect to a remote machine to VSCode.
+The remote machine will be a ubuntu server in a AWS instance that, in my case, will be used to run lightweight ml models.

 where to put the key